outdreamer/build-a-cure-1/README.md

 				- kernel trick:

+					- so from the origin intent 'differentiate shapes', we:
+						- pulled definitions relevant to that intent
+						- iterated through definitions
+						- applied definitions to a system to get their structure in that system (answering the question, "what form would 'maximize difference' take in the graph system"), with answers like ('add a change type' and 'maximize change')
+						- applying the structures retrieved by that definition application to the system (apply 'add a change type' by pulling types of change, iterating & applying them) in a way that aligns with origin intent
+							- apply 'add a change type' (specifically a dimension of change) in a way that aligns with intent 'differentiating shapes'
+							- this application takes the form of pulling metrics to measure change:
+								- output difference, across inputs
+								- input differences

+						- you have various starting points to automate finding the solution:

+							- find the structure missing the solution first (derive solution structure, then fill it in with a solution)
+								- find the structure of the input/output relationship that needs to occur
+								- then fill it in with a function producing that input/output relationship

+							- or try to combine solution components first & apply limits/tests/filters to check if it matches solution metrics (build & refine solution)
+								- find functions likely to produce difference across inputs
+								- then check if they produce the right difference, and refine it (by centering/scaling) until it matches the difference you need

 					- the intent is to 'differentiate shapes on a graph with a straight line' (shapes indicating clusters belonging to different data categories)

 					- in its standard definition routes, 'differentiating' can take the form of:
 						- 'maximizing difference'
 						- 'isolating difference'
 						- 'producing difference'

 					- 'maximizing difference' can take the form of 'adding a difference' rather than 'maximizing an existing difference'

 					- if there is a difference, but it's not defined by a straight line, the difference boundary can be used to indicate a group of data that should have a different added attribute value (like height) than the other points

 					- 'adding a difference' between shapes can translate to the structures:
 						- 'adding a dimension'
 						- 'changing the difference definition'
 						- 'adding a difference of an existing type (scalar in current dimension)'

 					- now that you have a specific structure ('add a difference in the form of a dimension') to achieve this general intent ('differentiate shapes'), apply that structure to the problem:

 				      - structural intent: find a function that maximizes differences between shapes on a graph

 				        - find the differentiating boundary on the current graph if there is one

 					        1. identify a function that would create different values on either side of the boundary (minimizing values on one side, maximizing values on the other side)